-According to the surgeon general, every teacher has at least three children in their class right now living with a mental health condition.
-Chances are 40% of them are not receiving the care they need - often because they are embarrassed to talk about it.
-Fortunately, the news is good.
-There is treatment and recovery is possible.
+Every teacher typically has at least three children in their class living with a mental health condition.
+Chances are that 50% of them are not receiving the care they need -- often because they are embarrassed to talk about it.

 - Educate elementary students about NAMI & mental illness

 - Help students understand that getting medical help for a mental illness is similar to getting medical help for a broken arm or the flu